laipn/company-questions/README.md

 Question to ask companies during the interview process.
 These questions have no perfect solutions.

 Good companies will be able to cite the "breadth" of these solutions.
-Great companies will provide details into subtelties (depth) of some of those solutions.
+Great companies will provide details into subtleties (depth) of some of those solutions.

 Branch this doc for each company you interview with and put answers inline.